In this section

 - The support of our world-class Herma Heart Institute, one of the leaders in cardiothoracic surgery in the country.
-Specialists trained at the Great Ormond Street Hospital in England, currently the largest center in the world for tracheal surgeries.
+Our tracheal specialists trained at the Great Ormond Street Hospital in England, currently the largest center in the world for tracheal surgeries.

-- Follow up care by the Children’s Airway and Digestive Center - where patients receive regular tests and check-ups to spot problems as quickly as possible.
+- Follow-up care by the Children’s Aerodigestive Center, where patients receive regular tests and check-ups to spot problems as quickly as possible.

 - Genetic research to help determine the root cause of tracheal disorders in children.